 Student Loan Blog Series VI: Forgiven, Canceled, or Discharged

-When a student takes out a loan for college, it is expected that the loan is paid even if the student does not complete their education, can’t find a job, or is unhappy with the education.
+When a student takes out a loan for college, finance companies expect students pay the loan even if the student does not complete their education, can’t find a job, or is unhappy with the education.
 However, in a few circumstances, the loans can be forgiven, canceled, or discharged.
 It is important to remember, that before a discharge is approved you must continue to make payments on your loan.
 Below is a list of these circumstances.

 Total and Permanent Disability (TPD) Discharge